Pallonji Mistry

-Pallonji Shapoorji Mistry (1 June 1929 – 28 June 2022) was an Irish billionaire businessman of Indian descent.
+Pallonji Shapoorji Mistry (1 June 1929 – 28 June 2022) was an Indian-born Irish businessman.
 He was chairman of the Shapoorji Pallonji Group and a major shareholder of India's largest private conglomerate, Tata Group.

 Early life

 Pallonji Mistry was born to Shapoorji Mistry in Bombay (now Mumbai) on 1 June 1929.
 He was a member of Parsi community in Bombay.

 The Mistrys own a substantial construction company, Shapoorji Pallonji.
 Shapoorji, the group patriarch and Pallonji's father, built some of Mumbai's landmarks around the Fort area – the Hong Kong & Shanghai Bank, the Grindlays Bank, the Standard Chartered Bank, the State Bank of India and the Reserve Bank of India buildings.

 Career

 His father first bought shares in Tata Sons in the 1930s, a stake that as of 2011 stood at 18.4%, making Mistry the largest individual shareholder in Tata Sons, which is primarily controlled by the Tata philanthropic Allied Trusts, and the largest individual shareholder in India's largest private conglomerate, Tata Group, the primary shareholder being the charitable Tata Trusts.

 Pallonji Mistry was the chairman of the Shapoorji Pallonji Group, through which he owned Shapoorji Pallonji Construction Limited, Forbes Textiles and Eureka Forbes Limited.
 He was the former chairman of Associated Cement Companies.

 His son, Cyrus, was chairman of Tata Sons from November 2011 to October 2016.
 Within the Tata Group, he is known as the Phantom of Bombay House for the quiet but assured way he commanded power around the Mumbai headquarters of the Tata empire.

 According to Bloomberg Billionaires Index, Pallonji Mistry's wealth was estimated to be about US$30 Billion in mid-2021. and US$29 billion at the time of his death.
 He was the richest Irish billionaire at the time of his death, and the world's 143 richest person.